nrwl/nx-apollo-angular-example/README.md

 }
 ```

-Now we can import the GraphQLModule and use that schema in NestJS.
+Import the `GraphQLModule` and use that schema in NestJS.

 ```typescript
 // apps/api/src/app/app.module.ts